d-kistanov-parc/DotNetUrlPatternMatching/README.md

 - each non-empty part is matched with a similar one from the URL.

 You can specify a Wildcard `*` or `~`
-Where `*` is any character set within the group (schema, host, port, path, parameter, anchor)
+Where `*` is any character set within the group (scheme, host, port, path, parameter, fragment)
 Where `~` any character set within a group segment (host, path)

 Only supply parts of the URL you care about.
 Parts which are left out will match anything.
 E.g. if you don’t care about the host, then leave it out.